VNestor/personal-blog/content/blog/my-first-post/index.md

 ---
-title: Retrieving reviews using Google API
+title: Retrieving Reviews Using The Google Places API
 date: "2022-03-08"
 description: A simple explanation on how I managed to retrieve reviews using Google API and the obstacles I encountered, using React.js.
 ---